ming-jq/linked-blog-starter-md/projects/ADFP/Argos Onsite features.md

 - [x] I should understand where promotions appear in user journeys more - study Argos website and brainstorm where I may see a promotion.
 Find a user journey example for each. ✅ 2025-10-27
 	- User journey: https://miro.com/app/board/uXjVJ2sXFOA=/?moveToWidget=3458764645722190351&cot=14

 - need to see how to match promo code with event page
-- number of sessions that goes through event page rather than search
+- number of sessions that goes through event page rather than search as an indicator of importance being put on home page